Patriot Party (1970s): Founding

 The Patriot Party was founded in 1970 after infighting among members of the leftist Young Patriots Organization in Chicago.
 The group sought to improve the condition of disadvantaged whites, particularly recent immigrants, drug-users, the unemployed, welfare-recipients, blue-collar workers, and "dislocated hillbillies" who had left Appalachia.

 The Patriot Party was a member of the original Rainbow Coalition, formed by Fred Hampton of the Black Panther Party and others to create a broad-based, multi-racial political coalition.
 It formed after the United Front Against Fascism conference held in Oakland, California, in 1969.
 The coalition included the Young Lords, the Brown Berets and I Wor Kuen.
 Hampton's intention was to have multi-ethnic gangs working together to accomplish peaceful solutions, rather than battling each other.

 Strategies

 The Patriot Party borrowed strategies of community organizing from the Black Panthers.
 For instance, they established a Free Breakfast for Children program.
 They established "liberation schools" to teach their ideology to children.
 The Eugene, Oregon, chapter, location of the University of Oregon, garnered much community support with its "Free Lumber" program.
 At this time in the Northwest, some poor people still relied on wood-stoves for cooking and heating, and cheap wood was hard to come by.
+Most members of the Eugene chapter were of Okie heritage (descended from poor whites who had migrated from Oklahoma, Texas, Kansas, and Missouri in the Great Depression era).

 The Patriot Party believed that whites would abandon racist beliefs after identifying the capitalist system as their true enemy.